Dwood15/Tempera/README.md

 All code within this repository is under the GNU General Public License, Version 3, and comes with no warranty, express or implied.

-This codebase isn't even covered under the Microsoft Content Usage guidelines.
+This codebase isn't even covered under the Microsoft Content Usage guidelines, since Halo Custom Edition and the HEK licenses predate both.